-- Document theft: When a company experiences the unauthorized movement of data via malware, it’s known as exfiltration or data extrusion—and Quocirca finds that printers are the biggest target for these activities.
+- Document Theft: When a company experiences the unauthorized movement of data via malware, it’s known as exfiltration or data extrusion—and Quocirca finds that printers are the biggest target for these activities.

 - Cryptojacking: Cryptojacking occurs when malware installs illicit software on a device to harness processing power for mining cryptocurrencies.
 Often, such malware positions itself on a router or other Internet-of-Things device with direct access to multiple computers to maximize available power.

-- Email attacks: Print-related data losses can occur because documents are emailed to external sources via a printer.
+- Email Attacks: Print-related data losses can occur because documents are emailed to external sources via a printer.

-- Printer tampering: Unsecured printer settings can be altered—intentionally or accidentally—to reduce document security.
+- Printer Tampering: Unsecured printer settings can be altered—intentionally or accidentally—to reduce document security.
 Changes might include saving jobs to another area, rerouting jobs entirely, or resetting the device to its factory settings to eliminate any custom security features which may have been installed.

 An MPS provider will ensure that your printer fleet is fully secure and minimize the potential for lost data.